 To do well, however, some deeper knowledge is required.
 Optimization algorithms are important for deep learning.
 On one hand, training a complex deep learning model can take hours, days, or even weeks.
 The performance of the optimization algorithm directly affects the model’s training efficiency.
-On the other hand, understanding the principles of different optimization algorithms and the role of their parameters will enable us to tune the hyperparameters in a targeted manner to improve the performance of deep learning models.
+On the other hand, understanding the principles of different optimization algorithms and the role of their hyperparameters will enable us to tune the hyperparameters in a targeted manner to improve the performance of deep learning models.

 In this chapter, we explore common deep learning optimization algorithms in depth.
 Almost all optimization problems arising in deep learning are nonconvex.
-Nonetheless, the design and analysis of algorithms in the context of convex problems has proven to be very instructive.
-It is for that reason that this section includes a primer on convex optimization and the proof for a very simple stochastic gradient descent algorithm on a convex objective function.
+Nonetheless, the design and analysis of algorithms in the context of convex problems have proven to be very instructive.
+It is for that reason that this chapter includes a primer on convex optimization and the proof for a very simple stochastic gradient descent algorithm on a convex objective function.

 - 11.1.
 Optimization and Deep Learning

 - 11.4.
 Stochastic Gradient Descent

 - 11.6.
 Momentum

 - 11.7.
 Adagrad